utreexo/biptreexo/utreexo-p2p-bip.md

 Legacy block propagation without Compact Blocks comprises of three steps:

-1: Node A sends an inv message or a block header to Node B.
+1. Node A sends an inv message or a block header to Node B.
-2: Node B makes a getdata request for the block.
+2. Node B makes a getdata request for the block.
-3: Node A sends the block data to Node B.
+3. Node A sends the block data to Node B.

 ![Legacy Block Propagation with Utreexo Nodes](images/legacy-block-propagation-with-utreexo-nodes.png)

 The same block propagation with Utreexo nodes will look like so:

-1: Node A sends an inv message or a block header to Node B.
+1. Node A sends an inv message or a block header to Node B.
-2: Node B makes a getdata request for the block.
+2. Node B makes a getdata request for the block.
-3: Node B makes a getutreexoproof request for the block.
+3. Node B makes a getutreexoproof request for the block.
-4: Node A sends the block data to Node B.
+4. Node A sends the block data to Node B.
-5: Node A sends the inclusion proof to Node B.
+5. Node A sends the inclusion proof to Node B.

 Note that while Node A sent the inv or the blockhash to Node B, Node B is free to ask for the Utreexo proof from a node other than Node A.
 This allows a Utreexo node to be notified of new blocks from non-Utreexo nodes.

-## MSG_UTREEXO_SUMMARIES

 Since there's no PoW required for the inclusion proof, the block may be valid and the proof may be invalid.
 If the block header validation passed while the full block validation fails, Node B should request the inclusion proof from a different peer.